-The effective income tax rate for continuing operations was 114% and 56.0% for the six months ended June 30, 2013 and 2012, respectively.
+The effective income tax rate for continuing operations was 46.6% and 20.8% for the nine months ended September 30, 2013 and 2012, respectively.
 The impact of state and local taxes and non-deductible expenses has made our effective rate volatile due to relatively small amounts of pretax income or loss in each of the reporting periods.
-In addition, our effective income tax rate for 2013 has been impacted by tax settlements and changes in our reserve for uncertain tax positions.
-In 2013, we recognized \$2.4 million (\$1.2 million in the second quarter) of previously unrecognized tax benefits upon settlement of tax audits or upon the lapse of the statutes of limitations in certain jurisdictions.
+In addition, our effective income tax rates for 2013 and 2012 were impacted by tax settlements and changes in our reserve for uncertain tax positions.
+In 2013, we recognized \$2.4 million of previously unrecognized tax benefits upon settlement of tax audits or upon the lapse of the statutes of limitations in certain jurisdictions.
+In the third quarter of 2012, we recognized \$3.7 million of previously unrecognized tax benefits upon the lapse of the statutes of limitations in certain jurisdictions.

 Business Segment Results - As discussed in the Condensed Notes to the Consolidated Financial Statements, our chief operating decision maker evaluates the operating performance of our business segments using a measure called segment profit.
-Segment profit excludes interest, defined benefit plan pension expense (other than current service costs), income taxes, depreciation and amortization, impairment charges, divested operating units, restructuring activities, investment results and certain other items that are included in net income (loss) determined in accordance with accounting principles generally accepted in the United States of America.
+Segment profit excludes interest, defined benefit plan pension expense (other than current service cost), income taxes, depreciation and amortization, impairment charges, divested operating units, restructuring activities, investment results and certain other items that are included in net income (loss) determined in accordance with accounting principles generally accepted in the United States of America.